Dante-Nephilim/Resume-Review-Agent/README.md

 - `tailwindcss` for styling.
 - `lucide-react` for icons.

+## Tech Stack(V2 - Groq)
+- React
+- `pdfjs-dist` for parsing the file.
+- `groq-sdk` for interacting with Groq Server.
+- `tailwindcss` for styling.
+- `lucide-react` for icons.

 ---

 ## Further Enhancements
 - Allow user to chat with the agent
 - Allow multiple Resumes to be uploaded and compared
+- Ideally the Groq API should be in NextJs API or backend server instead of client handling the API key.